MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mddbootstrap/nf-mddbootstrap-mddbootstrapinitialize.md

 Type: [PACKAGE_VERSION](/windows/win32/api/appmodel/ns-appmodel-package_version)

-The minimum version of the Windows App SDK framework package to use.
+The minimum version of the Windows App SDK _runtime_ package to use.
+Note that this version (e.g. 0.319.455) is different than the Windows App SDK _release_ version (e.g. 1.0.2) and _product_ version (e.g. 1.0).

+The Windows App SDK runtime version values can be obtained from the C++ header `WindowsAppSDK-VersionInfo.h`, see [Examples](#examples) for more details.

 ## -returns